 Accelerated Physician Assistant Pathway (APAP)

-Physician Assistants undergo rigorous didactic medical curriculum, as well as at least one year of clinical rotations to obtain the entry-level masters degree for the profession.
+Physician Assistants (PA) undergo rigorous didactic medical curriculum, as well as at least one year of clinical rotations to obtain the entry-level masters degree for the profession.
 Some PAs express a desire to return to medical school, citing the desire to practice independently, the need for professional growth and development, the need for increased medical knowledge and the ability to do more for their patients as reasons to do so.
 Cost and time away from clinical practice are identified as major barriers.
 By accelerating the medical school curriculum to three years instead of four years, LECOM reduces the cost and time away from clinical practice for PA-Cs within this pathway by one quarter.

 Applicants to the program must:

 - Be Certified Physician Assistants.

 - Have obtained a minimum of 23 on the Medical College Admission Test (MCAT)*.

 - Complete an osteopathic residency

 *Recognizing that alternative measures can be used demonstrate the ability to handle challenging curriculum and that GPA is more predictive of successful completion of medical school, LECOM has started a small pilot where we now consider alternatives for outstanding applicants who have not taken MCAT.
 The LECOM Academic Index Score uses undergraduate and graduate GPAs in formula calculation with ACT and/or SAT Critical Reading and Math scores in consideration of offering interviews.